 Parties involved in an IP dispute can negotiate a mutually acceptable commercial or financial agreement to resolve their dispute.
 While negotiation between parties often takes place as a preventative measure prior to launching a more formal action, it can also be used at any stage during a dispute process.

-Parties can propose and negotiate commercial outcomes in different ways, including communicating directly in person or through correspondence, or instructing their legal representatives to do so.
+Parties can propose and negotiate commercial outcomes in different ways, including communicating directly in person or through correspondence, or instructing their lawyers to communicate on their behalf.

-Negotiation for a commercial outcome is particularly suitable if you and the other people involved:
+Negotiation for a commercial outcome is particularly suitable if you and the other party are involved:

 • can have a discussion and make decisions without relying on formal procedures

-• want to maintain ongoing relationship with the other party
+• want to maintain ongoing relationship with the other parties involved

 • want to find productive ways to resolve the dispute, which can benefit all parties involved